ashwin-som/ashwin-som.github.io/index.md

 - **[April, 2023]** Presented my research on perception for autonomous vehicles using dynamic occupancy grids.

 ## Career
+**Capital One - Software Engineer Intern**\
+Jun 2024 - Aug 2024\
+Built REST endpoints from SOAP services utilized by 1000+ customers every day using Java, Node and TypeScript deployed on an AWS Lambda to decrease legacy infrastructure costs by 90%.
+Designed the Lambda instance to directly interact with the SQL database and increase resiliency and allow future changes and scalability through AWS.

 **Goldman Sachs - Engineering Summer Analyst**\
 Jun 2023 - Aug 2023\
 Building a secure automated workflow (using C#, MongoDB, Angular) which encompasses Microsoft’s Active